sebranchett/ExoSPEEDY/README.md

 For the ocean model, solar radiation is fixed for the equinox in phy\_radiat.f.

+The scripts in the 'tools' directory assume an earth calendar and have not been adapted.

 ## How the main script works

 The main script to run an experiment is speedy\_ver41.5/run/run\_exp.s.